cortesi/devd/README.md

 # Install

-Go to the [releases page](https://github.com/cortesi/devd/releases/latest), download the package for your OS, and copy the binary to somwhere on your PATH.
+Go to the [releases page](https://github.com/cortesi/devd/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.

 # Quick start